- ½ mug of rolled oats

 - A good splash of milk (any kind)

 - A handful of nuts or seeds, chopped if needed and toasted

-2. As it simmers, finely grate your apple (no need to peel) with the sort of grater you'd use for Parmesan - grate it right into a pan if you can take the heat, or in a bowl and then swirl through the simmering oats.
-Discard the apple core and stem.
+2. While the oats simmer, finely grate the apple (no need to peel it) with the sort of grater you'd use for Parmesan – grate the apple right into the pan if you can take the heat, or grate it into a bowl and then stir it through the simmering oats.
+Compost the apple core and stem.